 HSAM wasn’t officially discovered until 2006.
 Maybe Borges actually knew someone with this type of memory, or, like I discussed yesterday, maybe it was his intuition, and not his intellect, that gave him the creative spark to come up with the idea.
 Intuition is an ephemeral thing that we still don’t understand scientifically.

 Anyway, all of this highly entertained me while sick in bed.

 This post was inspired by a lecture I’ve been watching on and off today on reductionism and chaos by Robert Sapolsky at Stanford.

 He talks about how reductive systems are linear and deviations from anticipated results got thrown out as aberrations when they might have been indicia of relevant phenomena.
 Linear systems don’t take chance into account.

-It reminded me of something I read last winter in a random book I opened at someone’s house while he went to the corner store.
+It reminded me of something I read last winter in a random book I opened at J’s house while he went to the corner store.